bradflaugher/AI-101/README.md

 * History: Python and C Speed Test, SQL
 * History: BERT, GPT3, DALLE, Stable Diffusion and self-driving cars.
 * History: A historical perspective on technological adoption, is it fast or slow?
 (Lateral thinking with withered technology, how many people can use spreadsheets, and Keynes quote)
-* Impostor Syndrome: Can you trust your professor at Berkley?
+* Impostor Syndrome: "10,000 Qualified data scientists" Can you trust your professor at Berkley?
 Who are the ML Leads at big companies?
 Who are the IT consultants?
 * Impostor Syndrome: What does MIT Say?
 A review of [Managing Technical Professionals](https://executive.mit.edu/course/Managing-Technical-Professionals-and-Organizations/a056g00000URaN0AAL.html).